matthewhammer/zqm/HowToDefineMedia.md

 The `Editor` definition
   includes the command history, and any "pre-states" before initialization completes.

-## Step 4
+## Step 4: Define command language ASTs.

-Define the command languages, in Rust.
+Define the command languages, in Rust, as a system of ASTs.

 ## Step 4a: define `Init` commands